jaantollander/masters-thesis/content/40_results.md

 Regarding the research questions from Section \ref{introduction}, the data indicates that we can identify users who perform more file system operations than others on the cluster, often orders of magnitude more.
 However, the data quality issues reduce the reliability of the identification.

-As a demonstration, we present different aspects of data from compute nodes taken at 2-minute intervals for 24 hours on 2022-10-27.
+We demonstrate different aspects of data from compute nodes taken at 2-minute intervals for 24 hours on 2022-10-27.
 We omitted data from login and utility nodes in this analysis due to a lack of time to verify the correctness of the data.
 Subsection \ref{counters-and-rates} shows raw counter values and computed rates of three jobs to illustrate different I/O patterns.
 In Subsections \ref{total-rates-for-mdts} and \ref{total-rates-for-osts}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.